-The year is winding down and you’re counting the days until the Holiday break.
-The ratings period is over, and you have a couple of weeks to relax.
-Most of the staff wants time off, the station is virtually empty.
+The year is winding down and the staff is counting days until the Holiday break.
+The ratings period is over, and there are a couple of weeks to relax.
+Most of the team wants time off and the station is virtually empty.
 It’s common for programming to suffer during holiday vacations.

 But wait!
-While the rest of the world is on cruise control, you have an opportunity to gain some ground during holiday vacations.
+While the rest of the world is on cruise control, it’s an opportunity to gain momentum.

-There’s no doubt that listening attention is not as high during the holidays, but there are several reasons to program your station aggressively:
+There’s no doubt that listening attention is not as high during the holidays, but there are several reasons to program aggressively:

-While all the other high profile personality shows are running their tired best-of shows, program your recycled content to sound live!
+While the high profile personality shows are running tired best-of shows, program recycled content to sound live!
 There may be fewer listeners available, but many listeners will be pushing buttons.
-Make it easy to find their new favorite radio show.
+Make it easy to find a new favorite radio show.

-If your station has momentum going into the holiday, don’t let it slip away.
-Capitalize on that Christmas promotion momentum with phase 2.
-You can pre-promote it this week, then introduce your plan for the new year.
+If the station has momentum going into the holiday from playing all Christmas music, don’t let it slip away.
+Capitalize on that Christmas momentum with phase 2.

 Here’s an example of a terrific, heart-felt promo from Kool-FM in Victoria: